mozilla/skywriter/docs/pluginguide/index.html.markdown

 ## The Basics ##

 A plugin consists of *metadata* and *everything else*.
-When you log into Bespin, the metadata for all of your plugins is loaded.
+When you log into Skywriter, the metadata for all of your plugins is loaded.
 Everything else (JavaScript, CSS, images, etc.) is loaded as needed.
 At its simplest, a plugin is a single .js file that contains a special section for the metadata.
 Here's a trivial example: